AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/70-attacks.md

 }

 \cMax{
-  Say you attacked \emph{all} the PoW simplex-chains, what about the PoS ones?
-You can't mine those, too.
+  Say that you did try to attack \emph{all} the PoW simplex-chains, what about the PoS ones?
+You need to pwn those first if you want to 51% the PoW chains.
 }

 \cMax{